Donations and assistance

 What is needed?

-Due to the destructions caused by the war, even basic supplies are missing in many places.
+Due to the destructions by the war and by the additional hardships caused by the Covid-19 pandemic, even basic supplies are missing in many places.
 In addition to the whole range of home textiles such as warm blankets, bed linen, bathroom and kitchen towels, people are in need of practical clothing for all age groups (especially for babies and children) and shoes (particularly sneakers, comfortable and robust walking shoes) for children and adults.
 There is also a lack of practical kitchen utensils and the whole range of “do it yourself” tools.
-Basic equipment for kindergartens, schools, old people’s homes and parish centers is also needed.
+Basic equipment for kindergartens, schools, old people’s homes and parish centres is also needed.
 The list of items in demand thus ranges from beds for children, hospitals and nursing homes, to kindergarten and school benches and tables, kitchen equipment and electric sewing machines, onto fabrics and sewing accessories, wools and yarns.
 It is neither feasible nor would it make sense to draw up a complete list of items needed, as the relevant priorities and needs are likely to change from time to time.
-This is why we kindly ask you in any case to first to contact the responsible coordinator Hannes Kräftner (please see above).

 Condition of the collected goods